QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

   repo_example/image:latest
 ```

 If all goes well you should see "output_data.csv" under */input/res*.
 This is titled this way from the perspective of the scoring program.
-It's input is the result of the participant output, or "results"/"res".
+Its input is the result of the participant output, or "results","res" for short.

+All participants need to know is where their data comes from and where to put results.

+You'll notice in *docker_submission_template/submission.py* that all caps variables IN and OUT are set to paths '/mnt/in' and 'mnt/out'.
+Those directories will be mounted during execution and will provide your input data and a place to put your algorithm output.